Skip to content

 Onboarding flow

-3. Add people and date tags; approximate dates are fine.
+3. Add people and date context; approximate dates are fine.

 4. Invite a relative to add captions or context to important photos.